 The most important part of this process is when the VA determines the level of asbestos exposure during time in the military and during occupations as a civilian.
 This is required as evidence to establish the relationship between the veteran’s asbestos exposure and the development of mesothelioma.
 A certified VA claims representative can do most of the work setting up an exposure summary for free.

 VA Benefits & Compensation

 After the VA determines if a veteran is eligible for benefits, the degree of the veteran’s disability is taken into account.
 The VA rates a veteran’s level of disability on a scale from 10 percent to 100 percent, measured in 10 percent intervals.
 The degrees are created to compensate for inability to work due to the illness.
 However, mesothelioma and asbestos lung cancers almost always receive a 100 percent disability rating.

 Lastly, the VA considers whether the veteran has a spouse or any dependents.
-Single veterans get over $2,800 in compensation a month but can collect more given their marital and dependent status.
-Veterans can also receive additional compensation if they are in need of regular aid and attendance, or are housebound.
+Single veterans get over $2,900 in compensation a month but can collect more given their marital and dependent status.
+Veterans can also receive additional compensation if they are in need of regular Aid & Attendance, or are housebound.